 6. Stage One - Local Resolution

-If comments made by users about a service indicate dissatisfaction with the service, the front-line service provider or the line manager receiving the comment should in most instances try to resolve them quickly, if they have the delegated responsibility to do so.
+If comments made by users about a service indicate dissatisfaction with the service, the front-line service provider or the line manager receiving the comment should, if they have the delegated responsibility to do so, try to resolve them quickly.
 If the complainant is satisfied, no further action needs to be taken and the comment/complaint need not pass through the complaints procedure.

 If the complainant states that they wish to make a formal complaint or the issues are of a more serious matter that cannot be resolved immediately by the line manager, then this must be referred to the Complaints Manager and will be considered under Stage One.
 The Complaints Manager will also receive complaints directly and will:

-- Acknowledge the complaint within 3 working days, notifying the complainant of where the complaint has been forwarded and the timescale within which a response will be sent, and establish whether the child has or requires an Advocate;
+- Acknowledge the complaint within 3 working days, notifying the complainant that they have received their complaint and explaining the timescales within which a response will be sent.
+The complaints manager should establish whether the complainant has, or requires, an Advocate;

 - Notify the appropriate line manager;